jean-airoldie/libzmq-rs/README.md

 To do so we will only use a subset of [`libzmq`].
 If you'd rather have a complete port, check out [`rust-zmq`].

-# Versioning & Stability Guarantees
-**Expect breaking changes with each release until `0.2`**.
-After that breaking change only on minor version until `1.0`.
-Furthermore, since a large part of the library relies on ØMQ's DRAFT API, they will have to be stabilized before the 1.0 version is released.

 # Frequently Asked Questions
 See the [`FAQ`](./FAQ.md).